11 REASONS TO VISIT QUÉBEC CITY, QC

 In case you’re wondering, the Malefizhaus, that was torn down in 1635, stood at Franz-Ludwig-Strasse 7 in Bamberg, which is a pharmacy today.

-If you’d like to learn more about this tragic era of Bamberg’s history, you can join a Witch Trial tour on Fridays, and some Sundays (in German only).
-The ticket cost is 11.00 EUR (free for under 18 year-olds), but I wouldn’t recommend this tour for children under 14 years.
+If you’d like to learn more about this tragic era of Bamberg’s history, you can join a Witch Trial tour through Bamberg (in German only).

 Shopping in Bamberg’s Altstadt and Tourist Info Centre